uc-cdis/gen3-helm/gen3ForDevs/gen3HelmForDevelopers.md

 The first step to installing Gen3 is adding the Gen3 Helm repository.
 This is just how we package up all the components that make up Gen3, and make them accessible to the public.
 The command to do this is: `helm repo add gen3 http://helm.gen3.org`.
 Once you have your repo added, you can install it with the command `helm upgrade --install gen3 gen3/gen3`.
 This command calls out to the repository you created before, named `gen3`, and grabs an "umbrella chart" containing all the services needed to run Gen3.
 Confusingly, this umbrella chart is also called `gen3`, and these two parts combine to form the `gen3/gen3` in the command you see.
 The first `gen3` in that command refers to the "release name," or what Helm will call the deployment of Gen3 on your laptop.
 If that command runs successfully, you will see an output like this:

 ![image](helmSuccesfulGen3Install.png)

+### Accessing Gen3
+We need instructions on how to set up access to the frontend.